tastytough/COMP2116-UserDocs/docs/Task3Emmy.md

     * COMMIT
     * ROLLBACK

-The goal of this section is walk you through a basic instruction of using SELECT command in Data Query Language of MySQL to retrieve data from databases.
+The goal of this section is walk you through a basic instruction of using SELECT commands in Data Query Language of MySQL to retrieve data from databases.

 ## Basic structure of SELECT statement